conservationtechlab/scrubcam/README.md

     -c, --continue      Continue saving images to the most recent session on ScrubDash
 ```

-## On server system
+## On remote server: ScrubDash

-For monitoring the activity of a ScrubCam there is also a Plotly-Dash-based
+For monitoring the activity of a ScrubCam there is also a
-server/dashboard program called `scrubdash.py` intended to be run on a
+Plotly-Dash-based server/dashboard program called `scrubdash.py`
-machine on the same network (e.g. back in the lab or on a laptop in
+intended to be run on a machine on the same network (e.g. back in the
+lab or on a laptop in the
-the field).
-[Scrubdash](https://github.com/kaytsui/scrubdash) is used
+field).
+[Scrubdash](https://github.com/icr-ctl/scrubdash) is used to
-to organize, visualize, and analyze images that are sent by ScrubCams.
+organize, visualize, and analyze images that are sent by ScrubCams.